joke2k/iconfonts/docs/usage.rst

     {% icon 'it' font='flags' title='FlagIcons icon' %}

-Setup `ICONFONT='font-awesome'` variable in your settings then you can omit the font.
+Set `ICONFONT='font-awesome'` variable in your settings then you can omit the font.

 Custom fonts
 ~~~~~~~~~~~~